 Cirque of the Towers, in the Wind River Range, is one of the most striking mountain basins in the state.
 The granite walls rise straight out of the lakes, and the whole place feels bigger than it should.

 The trade-off is effort and logistics.
-This is not a casual roadside hike.
-I recommend it for hikers ready for a long day or, better yet, a backpacking trip where you can slow down and enjoy the basin.
+Reached from the Big Sandy trailhead, this is not a casual roadside hike.
+It suits hikers ready for a long day or, better yet, a backpacking trip where you can slow down and enjoy the basin.

-Titcomb Basin is my pick for the most memorable lake country
+Titcomb Basin is the pick for the most memorable lake country

 If Cirque is dramatic, Titcomb Basin is grand and serene.
 Long glacial lakes, broad meadows, and steep peaks all stack together in a way that feels almost too perfect.

-I don’t sell Titcomb as a beginner day hike.
-It’s usually best as an overnight or multi-day trip.
-Still, if you want the purest mix of alpine lakes and giant scenery in Wyoming, Titcomb belongs near the top of the list.
-For more crowd-favorite options across the state, I like scanning this Wyoming views trail roundup.
+Titcomb is not a beginner day hike.
+Reached from the Elkhart Park trailhead near Pinedale, the round trip runs roughly 30 miles, so it’s usually best as an overnight or multi-day trip.
+If you want the purest mix of alpine lakes and giant scenery in Wyoming, Titcomb belongs near the top of the list.
+For more crowd-favorite options across the state, the Wyoming views trail roundup on AllTrails is a useful scan.

-Here’s the part that saves people from bad plans.
-In early April 2026, most higher Wyoming trails are still holding snow, ice, and mud, especially in Grand Teton, Yellowstone, and the Wind River Range.
-That means Jenny Lake side trails may start to open lower down, but Titcomb, Cirque, and other big alpine routes are still squarely in snow season.
+Season is the part that saves people from bad plans.
+Through spring, most higher Wyoming trails are still holding snow, ice, and mud, especially in Grand Teton, Yellowstone, and the Wind River Range.
+Lower Jenny Lake side trails tend to open first, but Titcomb, Cirque, and other big alpine routes stay in snow season much longer.

-In Grand Teton, current reports also point to seasonal road limits into late spring, including Teton Park Road and Moose-Wilson Road staying closed until May 1.
-So if you’re visiting now, I’d shift your focus to lower routes, park pathways, or short scenic walks instead of chasing high lakes.
+Grand Teton’s seasonal road schedule matters too.
+The Teton Park Road typically opens to vehicles around May 1, and the Moose-Wilson Road stays closed into mid-spring.
+If you visit before the high country melts out, shift your focus to lower routes, park pathways, or short scenic walks instead of chasing high lakes.

-If you’re planning a Wyoming trip in April, pick lower elevation hikes and treat the famous alpine routes as summer goals.
+Planning a Wyoming trip in early spring?
+Pick lower elevation hikes and treat the famous alpine routes as summer goals.

-Yellowstone works the same way right now.
-I’d keep it simple with short stops and roadside walks, then use a plan like this Yellowstone Lower Loop one-day itinerary if you want scenery without backcountry risk.
+Yellowstone works the same way in the shoulder seasons.
+Keep it simple with short stops and roadside walks, then use a plan like this Yellowstone one-day itinerary if you want scenery without backcountry risk.
+With more time, the Yellowstone two-day itinerary spreads the geyser basins and overlooks across a calmer pace, and the Yellowstone National Park map helps you group nearby stops so you drive less.

-How I choose the right Wyoming hike fast
+How to choose the right Wyoming hike fast

-I use a simple filter.
-If I want the safest bet for beginners, I choose Jenny Lake or Taggart Lake.
-If I want one huge payoff in a single day, I lean Delta Lake.
-If I want wild, remote mountain country, I save time and go to the Winds for Cirque or Titcomb.
+A simple filter works for most trips.
+For the safest bet for beginners, choose Jenny Lake or Taggart Lake.
+For one huge payoff in a single day, lean Delta Lake.
+For wild, remote mountain country, head to the Winds for Cirque or Titcomb.

 Crowds matter too.
 The Tetons are easier to reach, so they’re busier.
 The Wind River Range asks more from you, but it gives more solitude back.
-That’s the trade I’d keep in mind.
+That’s the trade to keep in mind.

 FAQs about the best hikes in Wyoming